Skip to content

 Why StyledTables.jl?

-DOCX is a common output format in clinical and applied research, and existing packages either did not support docx or did not provide a high level interface for custom table styling.
+Word files are common in clinical and applied research, and existing packages either did not support docx or did not provide a high level interface for custom table styling.

 Existing table-styling packages